The 50 Coolest Races You Can Run This Year

 Whether you run the full marathon or opt for the half marathon or 10K options, there is one constant to this race: wild horses running alongside you throughout the course.

 Before you step up to the starting line, you might want to try a quick meditation for a serious—and science-backed—mood-boost.
-And no matter which race you run in, an of-the-moment high ponytail is crucial (for both keeping your hair out of your eyes, and keeping things selfie-ready).
+And no matter which race you run in, a high ponytail is crucial (for both keeping your hair out of your eyes, and keeping things selfie-ready).